First Night 2013 with Jamie Kennedy: Production

+Release

 Reception

 Following its broadcast, Burbank-based actor and comedian Shaun Broyls posted footage from the special on YouTube.
-When the footage was posted on Twitter by fellow comedian Patton Oswalt, the footage quickly became popular, and was picked up by a number of blogs and news outlets.
+When the footage was posted on Twitter by fellow comedian Patton Oswalt, it quickly became popular, and was picked up by a number of blogs and news outlets.
 Broyls himself believed that "there was no way that this broadcast was meant to turn out the way it turned out" due to the large number of technical problems that were seen throughout First Night, but acknowledged that the special may have a "rough charm" similar to that of B-movies or The Star Wars Holiday Special.
 Professional wrestler Adam Pearce attended the event in person, but did not notice any abnormalities aside from the fight at the end.
 Pearce did not rule out the possibility that certain aspects of the show were intentionally designed to increase the possibility of disorder.

 The A.V.
 Club's Nathan Rabin dubbed the special The Jamie Kennedy Falling Apart At The Seams New Year's Eve 2013 Spectacular; he supported Kennedy's assertion that First Night was an antithesis to other similar specials, suggesting that "if [Dick Clark] is the trusted authority figure who made sure everything went swimmingly, Kennedy is more like the creepy uncle whose idea of discipline and order is making the 15-year-olds he hangs out with promise they’ll get good and drunk before playing with the illegal fireworks he’s bought them."
 Rabin criticized Kennedy's opening monologue for potentially being anti-comedy or just bad material, and his confrontational attitude towards the audience throughout the show.
 Jessi Cruickshank was critiqued for her "over-the-top" recognition of Drake Bell's nine Nickelodeon Kids' Choice Awards (which Rabin joked that, in the opinion of the show, was equivalent to winning an Academy Award, ESPY, Grammy, Nobel Prize, and Tony in the same year), and interviews with Dawn Harper and Bridget Marquardt that he felt were "clearly a set up for a plug for Carl’s Jr."